PIVX Best Practices

-NOTE: Scammers are everywhere!
-Please be extra-cautious when asking for support, and never solicit or accept help via private messages on any of our PIVX communication channels/social media.
-Please report any user asking for your wallet.dat/private key/any other personal information to the #security channel in the PIVX Discord server.
+WARNING - Scammers are everywhere!
+Please be extra-cautious when asking for support and never solicit or accept help via private messages on any of our PIVX communication channels or social media.
+Please report any user asking for your wallet.dat, private key, or any other personal information to the #security channel in the PIVX Discord server.

 - Always encrypt your wallet file with a 16+ character passphrase.
-This will protect your piv in case someone accesses your wallet.dat file.
+This will protect your PIVs in case someone accesses your wallet.dat file.

 - Always back up your wallet.dat file on at least two separate medias (e.g. USB keys).

 - Never ever delete or overwrite a wallet.dat file or your backups folder.
 Instead, rename the existing file and add it to your backups.